anikom15/scanline-classic/doc/theory/comb-filter.md

 - See the implementation in `src/composite-mod-prefilter.slang` and supporting functions in `src/bandlimit.inc` and `src/modulation.inc`.

 ### Comb Filter Operation
-The comb filter in `composite-mod-prefilter.slang` mimics the physical principle of line comb filters found in analog and digital TVs.
+The comb filter in `composite-prefilter.slang` mimics the physical principle of line comb filters found in analog and digital TVs.
 It samples previous scanlines, applies phase correction to account for subcarrier drift, and combines signals to cancel chroma or luma components.
-The number of taps (lines) is configurable, allowing for classic 2-line or 3-line comb filtering.

 - The shader reconstructs the composite signal for each tap, applies phase correction, and blends the results according to the selected filter mode (`COLOR_FILTER_MODE`).
 - This digital implementation parallels the delay-line comb filters used in real TVs, but with precise phase control and the ability to mix comb and notch outputs for optimal separation.

 ### Relation to Physical Comb Filters
 While the shader's comb filter logic is inspired by physical delay-line filters, it benefits from the precision and flexibility of digital processing.
 Analog comb filters are limited by physical tolerances, group delay, and noise, whereas the shader can apply exact phase corrections and tap weights.
 The result is a highly controllable and artifact-resistant separation of Y and C, suitable for emulation and video processing.

-### Experimental Adaptive Comb Filter Alternative
-For advanced scenarios, the repository includes `adaptive-comb-test.slang`, an experimental shader that adaptively blends between notch and comb filtering based on real-time correlation analysis.
-This approach is analogous to motion-adaptive comb filters in late-model TVs, dynamically selecting the best separation method for each pixel depending on scene content and motion.
-See `src/adaptive-comb-test.slang` for details.